Community Service Practicum FAQs

-The Adler School works with a wide variety of organizations throughout the Lower Mainland.
+The Adler University works with a wide variety of organizations throughout the Lower Mainland.
 Several of these sites are long-term partners, meaning that we seek to have a student placed with them at all times.
 Other sites accept our students on a regular basis.
 We are continually working on developing new sites and often students suggest sites that they would like to work with.
 During your first term, the CSP Coordinator will visit your Professional Development (200) class to discuss CSPs.
 After that each student will meet with the CSP coordinator to discuss sites they are interested in.
 Some students may have ideas that do not specifically fit within one organization and may wish to develop their own self-directed practicum.
 After discussing this with the CSP Coordinator, students would then make an application to a site.

 Besides the practicum, are there any other requirements?

 Yes, students will present at a CSP Poster event near the completion of their CSP practicum experience.
 Information on the Poster Presentation and required impact statements are available online for current students and in addition, there will be short workshops on the Poster Presentation made available to students.
 Students are also required to complete programmatic CSP forms throughout their CSP.
 These are also available on Moodle in the CSP Handbook for current students.

 A Clinical Practicum involves students providing psychological services to clients under the direction of competent clinicians.
 The goal of this training is for students to acquire the knowledge, skills, attitudes, and values needed to become competent practitioners.
 A Clinical Practicum complements classroom education, provides the opportunity to work with experienced clinicians and helps students acquire a professional identity.